 - Check if users had a regional holiday.
 Holidays can affect traffic, which can affect your earnings.
 Use your reports to filter by country and by date range.

-- Look at the bigger picture.
+- Review the bigger picture.
 Has there historically been a drop or spike in metrics at this time of year?
 Use your reports to expand out of the date range of the report.

-Once you’ve made a change to address an anomaly, monitor your AdMob Network report to see if it stabilizes or improves.
+Once you’ve made a change to address an anomaly, monitor your AdMob Network report to determine if it stabilizes or improves.